davideuez/dncs-lab/README.md

 What does this code mean?

-1. Installing tcpdump for debug and sniffing purposes
+1. Install tcpdump for debug and sniffing purposes
 2. Enable IP forwarding
 3. Add IP address to the interface linked to router-2 and set it "up"
 4. Create a subinterface for VLAN 5